christinabejjani/sclearn_fb/expt1/JS/README.md

 *Please contact me at christina.bejjani AT duke.edu if you are planning on using this code for an experiment.*

-This experiment was run in January 2019 on Amazon Mechanical Turk.
+E1a was run in January 2019 on Amazon Mechanical Turk.
+E1b was run in June 2019 on MTurk.
+Files that are common to both are listed here (e.g., the task stimuli, jquery, etc.).

 If I had infinite time, I would have made this code more efficient.
 For example, I would've gotten rid of all the code that is currently "separate" from the main task code and I would use the same functions for the practice and main task instead of repeating code like that.
 So you could say there is a lot of extra lines that didn't need to be there if I'd been more dedicated to cleaner expt code.